Experts: Spy used AI-generated face to connect with targets

 The Jones account vanished from LinkedIn shortly after the AP contacted the network seeking comment.
 Messages sent to Jones herself, via LinkedIn and an associated AOL email account, went unreturned.

-Several experts contacted by the AP said Jones’ profile picture appeared to have been created by a computer program.
+Numerous experts interviewed by AP said perhaps the most intriguing aspect of the Katie Jones persona was her face, which they say appears to be artificially created.

 Klingemann and other experts said the photo — a closely cropped portrait of a woman with blue-green eyes, copper-colored hair and an enigmatic smile — appeared to have been created using a family of dueling computer programs called generative adversarial networks, or GANs, that can create realistic-looking faces of entirely imaginary people.
 GANs, sometimes described as a form of artificial intelligence, have been the cause of increasing concern for policymakers already struggling to get a handle on digital disinformation.
-On Thursday, U.S. lawmakers are due to hold their first hearing devoted primarily to the threat of artificially generated imagery .
+On Thursday, U.S. lawmakers held their first hearing devoted primarily to the threat of artificially generated imagery.

 Hao Li, who directs the Vision of Graphics Lab at the University of Southern California’s Institute for Creative Technologies, reeled off a list of digital tells that he believes show the Jones photo was created by a computer program, including inconsistencies around Jones’ eyes, the ethereal glow around her hair and smudge marks on her left cheek.